-The heath’s many hues, a kaleidoscope of subtle tints from brown, purple and green to the silver-grey, yellow and orange of the abundant plant-life.
-The scene an inspirational, elemental composition of light, colour, and texture that only the creative talents of a landscape painter could do justice to.
+The heath’s many hues, a kaleidoscope of subtle tints from brown, purple and green to the silver-grey, yellow and orange of the abundant plant life.
+The scene is an inspirational, elemental composition of light, colour, and texture that only the creative talents of a landscape painter could do justice to.

 Patrick Kavanagh, in his poem, The One, summed up the beauty of common, unsung places such as this Ballycroy bog: